-For valuation purposes, all of our contracts are treated as single premium policies and projected cashflows assume no future premium payments accordingly.
+For valuation purposes, all of the Company's contracts are treated as single premium policies and projected cash-flows assume no future premium payments accordingly.

 The cash flow projection includes the following components in relation to existing contracts:

 - payments to policyholders; - expenses that will be incurred in servicing existing contractual obligations, including expenses incurred in making payments to policyholders and investment management costs; and - charges and fees received in respect of continuing existing contracts.